Summerlin or Henderson? Living in Henderson vs Summerlin

 Henderson vs Summerlin Retirement Communities

 Many people nearing retirement are wondering whether they should retire in Henderson or Summerlin?
 The choice is often difficult; after all, both places are home to award-winning retirement communities.
-In fact, each were mentioned on our list of the 21 best places to retire in 2021.

 55+ communities in Summerlin include the famous Sun City Summerlin and Siena.
 The area is home to several new retirement communities that exude the luxurious nature of Summerlin, including Trilogy®, Regency at Summerlin and the brand-new Heritage at Stonebridge.